Wednesday, January 4, 2012

 5. Spend more money on students who need more help getting to high standards.

-When reform address education, everyone has voice, only a few the votes.
-We are anxious to see how changes can be implemented in a culture where there is a stronger local control of schools and the teachers' salaries, as well as their self esteem are less respected.
+When reform addresses education, everyone has a voice, only a few of the votes.
+We are anxious to see how changes can be implemented in a culture where there is a stronger local control of schools and the teachers' salaries, as well as their self-esteem is less respected.